sonic-net/SONiC/doc/vxlan/EVPN/EVPN_VxLAN_Multihoming.md

 8. Shutdown ES link on VTEP4.
 Verify ping to loopback address is still successful.
 9. Startup ES link on VTEP4.
 Verify ping to loopback address is still successful.

-### 10.1.8 Uplink tracking tests
-1. Configure uplink tracking all-evpn-es, and track two uplink ports.
-2. Bring down both of the uplink ports and verify that all of the ethernet-segment Po interfaces are down on the VTEP.
-3. Bring up one of the uplink port and verify that all of the ethernet-segment Po interfaces are up on the VTEP.
-4. Configure downlink on one of the Po and uplink on one of the uplink ports.
-Shutdown uplink port and verify the downlink Po goes down.
-5. Bring up the uplink port and verify that downlink Po is brought up.

-### 10.1.9 Negative tests
+### 9.1.8 Negative tests
 1. Configure MCLAG domain and then configure Type-0 & Type-3 ESI on PortChannel.
 Verify that ESI configuration on PortChannel is rejected with error.
 2. Configure Type-0 / Type-3 ESI on PortChannel and then configure MCLAG domain.
 Verify that MCLAG domain configuration is rejected with error.
 3. Configure ESI on PortChannel1 on VTEP1 and VTEP4 and verify PortChannel is up on H2.
 Remove ESI configuration on PortChannel1 and configure MCLAG and make PortChannel1 member of MCLAG on VTEP1 and VTEP4.
 Verify that PortChannel is up on H2.
 4. Remove MCLAG domain configuration and configure ESI on PortChannel1 on VTEP1 and VTEP4.
 Verify PortChannel interface is up on H2.
 5. Ensure Type-2 MAC/MACIP is received without AD-per-ES route and ensure these Type-2 routes are installed pointing to VTEP.

-### 10.1.10 Scale tests
+### 9.1.9 Scale tests
-1. Advertise 10K mac addresses PortChannel2 interface and verify that all of the MAC addresses are installed on PortChannel2 on VTEP1-4 and against L2-NHG for ESI-2 on VTEP5.
+1. Advertise 1K mac addresses PortChannel2 interface and verify that all of the MAC addresses are installed on PortChannel2 on VTEP1-4 and against L2-NHG for ESI-2 on VTEP5.
 2. Shutdown ES link on VTEP1.
 Verify on VTEP1 that MAC addresses are now installed against L2-NHG, and L2-NHG has VTEP2-4 members.
 Verify on VTEP5 that all of the MAC addresses are installed against L2-NHG for ESI-2.
 3. Startup ES link on VTEP1.
 Verify on VTEP1 that MAC addresses are now installed against PortChannel interface.
 4. Re-advertise all of the MAC addresses from PortChannel1.
 Verify that MAC addresses are installed on PortChannel1 on VTEP1 and VTEP4, and against L2-NHG for ESI-1 on rest of the VTEPs.
 5. Wait for the FDB aging timeout and verify that all of the MAC addresses are removed from all of the VTEPs.

-### 10.1.11 Warm boot tests
-1. Perform System Warm-reboot with L2 Unicast, L2 BUM, and L3VNI symmetric-IRB traffics flowing in the network.
-Verify that only minimal traffic loss is observed during the whole warm-reboot process.
-2. Perform BGP docker restart with BGP warm-reboot enabled.
-Verify that only minimal traffic loss is observed during the BGP docker warm-reboot.

-### 10.1.12 Convergence tests
+### 9.1.10 Convergence tests
 1. Shutdown ESI-2 link on VTEP2 and VTEP3 while traffic is running.
 Verify traffic loss stops after small loss.
 2. Startup ESI-2 link on VTEP2 and VTEP3 while traffic is running.
 Verify traffic converges to use VTEP2 and VTEP3 ESI links.
-3. Configure EVPN esi-multihoming startup-delay.
-Verify CONFIG_DB has configured value, and FRR vtysh does not have startup-delay config.